marktellier/ad-change-passwords/README.md

 $cnPassword = Read-Host -asSecureString "Enter your new password"
 ```

 The next section is only for your reference.
-We have a lot of domains and domain controllers, it's useful to have a reference as to what DC I'm referencing to change my password.
+We have a lot of domains and domain controllers, it's useful to have a reference as to what Domain and DC I'm referencing to change my password.

 ```powershell
 <#